 Diana has completed two years of a Bachelor of Music Education at NSW University, gained her Bachelor of Music at the Sydney Conservatorium of Music (with Distinction in flute), and an Associate Diploma of Music.

-Diana has produced three CDs, co-ordinated major fundraising concerts for The Children's Hospital at Westmead, and for Northcott Disability Services – with whom she is an honorary partner.
+Diana has produced a number of recordings, co-ordinated major fundraising concerts for The Children's Hospital at Westmead, and Northcott Disability Services – with whom she is an honorary partner.
 Diana's level of skill and experience, together with the variety offered, make L-OTSA services of a very high quality.

-Diana's personality is one which is well suited to working with all ages, particularly with preschoolers, school students, senior people and those with disabilities.
-It has been said that she has "a lovely presence", and "brings joy with her smile".
+Diana's personality is one which is well suited to working with a vast range of people.
+It has been said many times over, that she has "a lovely presence" and "brings joy with her smile".
 Students, services and audience participants have identified Diana's desire to share encouragement and acceptance.

 Jason Hill (B.Mus.Hons - A.Dip.Mus.T) graduated from the Sydney Conservatorium of Music with Honours in 1999.
 His guitar tutors included; Gregory Pikler, Peter Andrews, (Classical Guitar) - Tommie Andersson (Lute & Early Music) - Guy Strazzulo (Jazz & Electric Guitar) - Gareth Koch (Flamenco Guitar).

 Jason has also performed in master classes with international guitarists such as; Carlos Bonell (England) - Marco Schmidt (Germany) - Claudio Maccari and Paulo Pugliesie (Italy) - Timothy Kain (Australia) - Johnathan Paget (England) - Gareth Koch (Austria & Australia).

 In 2005 Jason studied privately with the internationally renowned guitar composer Phillip Houghton.